TheThingsNetwork/workshops/README.md

-# The Things Uno Workshop / Ulm Digital
+# The Things Uno Workshop
 This workshop will guide you through working with The Things Uno to send sensor data over The Things Network to an application.

 ## Pre-requisites